-Activity List the significant hazards you have identified Who might be harmed?
-The child, Staff, other pupils, family members Risk control measures Brief description of what you are already doing to reduce risk Additional action needed to further reduce risk.
-Detail any further controls necessary Outcome risk rating. e.g. Acceptable, Adequate, Significant, Unacceptable Example: Missing Education Student Timetable only for 6 weeks and always ends with the student being back in school full time Work supplied and support offered to catch up Acceptable Example: Being at home Student Parent will be at home with the child supervising Not home alone Acceptable
+Activity Who might be Risk control Additional Outcome risk rating.
+List the significant hazards you have identified harmed?
+The child, Staff, other pupils, family members measures Brief description of what you are already doing to reduce risk action needed to further reduce risk.
+Detail any further controls necessary e.g. Acceptable, Adequate, Significant, Unacceptable Example: Missing Education Student Timetable only for 6 weeks and always ends with the student being back in school full time Work supplied and support offered to catch up Acceptable Example: Being at home Student Parent will be at home with the child supervising Not home alone Acceptable

-Action Levels How the risk should be managed Unacceptable Activity to stop/not go ahead, substantial and possibly immediate improvement or additional measures needed.
+Action Levels How the risk should be managed Unacceptable Activity to stop/not go ahead, substantial and immediate improvement or additional measures needed.
 Significant Activity to stop/not go ahead.
 Improvement or additional measures needed.
 Adequate Activity may continue or go ahead BUT risks may be further reduced by some improvement to safety arrangements.

+Acceptable

-Acceptable No further action, but ensure measures are maintained and reviewed.
+No further action, but ensure measures are maintained and reviewed.

-Next steps - Best practice
+5. Next steps - expected practice